 Can it damage a home?

 In general, concrete honeycombing is considered a cosmetic condition that can only be found on the exterior areas of the concrete pour.
-However, if it is left untreated over a long period of time, it is possible for moisture to penetrate the exposed areas, which could cause serious structural conditions, including concrete cancer.
-Concrete cancer causes the steel reinforcement to rust from within the concrete layers and begin to push away the concrete surrounding it.
+However, if left untreated over a long period of time, moisture could penetrate the exposed areas.
+This could cause serious structural conditions, including concrete cancer.
+Here, the steel reinforcement would rust from within the concrete layers and begin to push away the concrete surrounding it.

 How can this condition be repaired?

 While it may not seem necessary to rectify immediately, we recommend getting the issue fixed as soon as possible.
-The first step requires the affected area to be stripped by removing the layers of honeycomb until suitable concrete is exposed.
+The first step is to remove the layers of honeycomb until suitable concrete is exposed.
 The area then needs to be cleaned thoroughly by removing all loose aggregate.
-Then non-shrink grout can be applied after wetting the slab.
+Then the non-shrink grout can be applied after wetting the slab.
 Lastly, apply texture and color to match the aesthetic finish.

 Poor workmanship is typically the cause of concrete honeycombing.
-Using effective tools to control the pour of concrete is the easiest way to eliminate the presence of concrete honeycombing.
-Using an efficient enforcer, such as MSB Form can help to ensure tight compaction for a sleek and safe look when pouring concrete.
+Using effective tools to control the pour of concrete is the easiest way to eliminate concrete honeycombing.
+An efficient enforcer such as MSB Form can help to ensure tight compaction for a sleek and safe look when pouring concrete.
 Fixing to concrete, plywood or the ground, no matter what your operation entails, MSB Form is there to support you.

-MSB Form is made from zinc-plated steel and designed to improve efficiency when laying concrete slabs.
-With five different frames available for a range of use cases depending on the project, MSB Form is the innovative and hassle free way to brace up concrete formwork.
+MSB Form is made from zinc-plated steel, powder coated, and designed to improve efficiency when laying concrete slabs.
+With five different frames available for a range of use cases depending on the project, MSB Form is the innovative and hassle-free way to brace up concrete formwork.

 Available worldwide and delivered straight to your door, find an MSB Form distributor near you or order from us online today.
-Join the MSB Form revolution today – the adjustable formwork solution for all conditions and applications including, civil residential, industrial and commercial.
+Join the MSB Form revolution – the adjustable formwork solution for all conditions and applications including, civil residential, industrial and commercial.
+Experience the difference today.